natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F4U-4B.md

 '''Cons:'''

 * Does not turn well at lower speeds
-* Rudder loses rudder effectiveness at high speed, making it difficult to hit shots
+* Rudder loses effectiveness at high speed, making it difficult to hit shots
 * Rapidly loses performance at high altitude, should avoid engagements above 6,000 m if possible
 * Still fast at higher altitudes, but German planes (e.g. [[Bf 109 (Family)|Bf 109s]], [[Fw 190 (Family)|Fw 190 Ds]], [[Ta 152 C-3|Ta 152s]], and other similar aircraft) that are slower at low altitudes can outrun it at high altitude
 * Flaps deploy very quickly, which can lead to them breaking if not careful